mpbarbosa/monitora_vagas/docs/features/FUNCTIONAL_REQUIREMENTS.md

 **Keyboard Navigation:**

 - Disabled elements should not be focusable (tabindex="-1")
-- Focus should move to "Start New Search" button when search completes
+- Focus should move to "Reset" button when search completes
-- "Start New Search" should return focus to hotel selector
+- "Reset" should return focus to hotel selector

 #### FR-008A Error Handling